ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * Messages are not stored in any one country or central location.
 There is no legal or corporate entity that possesses all of the messages, so no entity can meaningfully demand or obtain "decryption keys".

-## 3. High-Level Overview
+## 4. High-Level Overview

 ### Why is Ixian Different?
 Ixian is a completely new implementation of the blockchain concept.
 We have termed our method the 'Redacted Blockchain' and it differs from contemporary implementations of DLT technology in several key areas:
 * Full Wallets are stored on every DLT Master node
 * Complete blockchain history is not required for normal operation
 * Presence list with all DLT Master nodes is stored and updated by each Master node
-* Signature Freeze, a method which allows nodes to keep signing blocks, which have alreadz been accepted up to a certain threshold (currently this is set to the most recent 5 blocks), but prevents tampering after that.
+* Signature Freeze, a method which allows nodes to keep signing blocks, which have already been accepted up to a certain threshold (currently this is set to the most recent 5 blocks), but prevents tampering after that.
 * Completely custom code base - Ixian is not a fork of an existing project
 * Custom, new consensus algorithm for operation (`Ixiac`)
 * Ixian was designed from the ground up to support a large number of users